johannrudi/fhn_dnn/README.md

 It was published in the conference proceedings of the conference for Mathematical and Scientific Machine Learning (MSML21).

+## Running the code

+The executable code is located in the directory `tensorflow`.
+To run, execute the script `run_dnn.py`.
+Different options for the inference can be set by modifying the file `config/params.yaml`.

+The data for the training and evaluating the trained DNN models is located in the directory `data/float32`.

 ## Imported Python packages

 It is required to install the packages: